zleffke/python_scripts/rri/sigmf/rri.sigmf-ext.md

 |`antenna_config`|false|string|N/A|Antenna Configuration, Monopole or Dipole|`RRI Settings:Antenna
 |`format``       |false|string|N/A|Data Format|`RRI Settings:Data Format`|
 |`bandwidth`     |false|double|Hz |Bandwidth of recording for A (or B)|`RRI Settings:Bandwidth A (kHz)`|

+### `experiment`
+RRI Data is typically planned with some type of experiment in mind.
+The author is currently examining experiments involving transionospheric propagation, so the `experiment` is usually indicative of the ground based transmitter that is being recorded by the orbiting RRI, i.e. `ROTHR`, `WWV`, or `SUPERDARN`.
+This information is not contained in the Level 1 HDF5 metadata nor is it contained in the summary text file found alongside the data in the ePOP data warehouse.
+Yet somehow this information does exist in the data warehouse as it is one of the possible filter keys for searching through the posted datasets.
+A decision must be made for how to populate this field in this repo's RRI data converter python code.
+One option considered is to extract the information from the filepath information for where the data is downloaded.
+However, this implicitly assumes that users are using the same filepath and filenaming convention as the author, which is not necessarily always going to be true.
+For now, explicitly declaring the `experiment` field in the base config YAML file will be used in the SigMF section.
+If a user updates the input filepath and filename, they should also update the experiment description field in the config file.
+This information may also be included in the SigMF filename to make identification of the type of signal recorded quick to ID when searching through the SigMF files.

 ### `antenna_config` and `format`
 The RRI can be configured to either be in a 4 monopole configuration or a dipole configuration.
 This is enabled by a physical relay switch on the instrument, and the `antenna_config` field essentially indicates the position of the relays.